 Gather your supplies.
 You will need a balloon filled with helium because it needs to be able to float.
 Also for the paperclips, the larger, heavier ones would be best.
 And I chose to use black ones because they are going to represent sin and I thought that was appropriate.
 But you don’t have to use black, regular are fine.

-Another idea I had after we finished the lesson would be to add little tags to each paperclip with the name of a sin (or use these cool clip label combo things).
+Another thing you can do is to add little tags to each paperclip with the name of a sin (or use these cool clip label combo things).
 Like one could say “lying” and another could say “stealing”, etc. This would be especially helpful for kids who can read.
+I have some printable ones you can use in the lesson upgrade pack too.
 For younger kids tags with pictures drawn or printed on them depicting each sin might be a little more helpful.

 Just make sure that whatever you draw, write, or print out, is big enough to see from standing on the ground.
 Because this will be taped up on the ceiling.